Congregation of the Feuillants: History

 In addition, silence and manual labour were prized.
 Despite, or perhaps because of, this austere regime, the community grew with the admission of fervent postulants.

 In 1581 Barrière received from Pope Gregory XIII a brief of commendation and in 1589 one of confirmation, which established the Feuillants as a congregation separate from the Cistercian order, the abbots and general chapters of which mostly opposed it fiercely.
 Their opposition did not prevent the reform from flourishing.

 In 1587 Pope Sixtus V called the Feuillants to Rome, where he gave them the Church of Santa Pudentiana.
 In the same year, King Henry III of France built for them the monastery of St. Bernard, more commonly known as the Convent of the Feuillants (Saint-Bernard-de-la-Pénitence or the Couvent des Feuillants), with its church, the Église des Feuillants, in the Rue Saint-Honoré, Paris.
 In 1590, however, the religious wars brought dissension: while Barrière remained loyal to Henry III, the majority of his religious declared for the Catholic League, in which they were extremely active: Bernard de Montgaillard, known as the "Petit Feuillant", particularly stood out by the vehemence of his sermons.
 Once the troubles were over, the Feuillants nevertheless enjoyed the favour of the new King, Henry IV, whom they had previously opposed.

-Barrière however had been condemned in 1592 as a traitor to the Catholic cause, deposed, and reduced to lay communion.
+Barrière however had been condemned in 1592 as a traitor to the Catholic cause, deposed, and reduced to the lay state.
 Only in 1600, through the efforts of Cardinal Bellarmine, was he exonerated and reinstated, but he died early in the same year in the arms of his friend Cardinal d'Ossat.